The Prism: Ancient History of Quartz to Inspire Modern Day Practices

 The mythical metropolises of Atlantis and Lemuria were thought to have used quartz crystals as a source of power in solar energy refraction and in building their kingdom’s impressive power and splendor.
 Legend has it that the misuse of quartz is what ultimately led to their civilization’s demise.
 This story highlights the adaptability of quartz, but should also serve as a caution to never use your Prism without getting clear about what you’re inviting in.
 Self-pleasure is used for all types of release, sometimes even when we’re angry or upset.
 Always be sure to meditate and get centered prior to using your Prism (or any Chakrub).
 If you still find yourself harboring negativity or ill will, make a conscious intention to understand those feelings so you can release them with ease.

 Ancient astrologers believed the waxing phases of the moon to be the most opportune for scrying with quartz globes, due to the growing magnetism between the crystal and the moon.
-We now know women to be intimately connected with the energies of the moon, with our menstrual cycles syncing to its phases.
+We now know people with vaginas to be intimately connected with the energies of the moon, with our menstrual cycles syncing to its phases.
 Consider creating a Chakrub ritual around the different phases of the moon or your menstrual cycle and see if that strengthens your connection to our lunar leader.
 You can also scry with your Prism Chakrub like a crystal ball.
 Gaze into it while meditating and then journal the messages you receive.

 Indigenous Cherokee tribes believed quartz crystals could aid in hunting and divining, and regularly presented them with offerings as gratitude, sometimes “feeding” them by rubbing the crystals over the blood of their game.
 We can draw inspiration from this ritual by adorning our altars with our Chakrubs and providing offerings such as fresh rose petals, herbs, coins, or dollars.